adamsilver/fdpb/05-an-inbox.md

 }
 ```

 When focus is on a menu item, pressing <kbd>down</kbd> or <kbd>up</kbd> arrows will move to the next or previous item, on loop.
 Pressing <kbd>escape</kbd> on a menu item will move focus to the menu button and closes the menu.
+Sometimes, <kbd>Home</kbd> and <kbd>End</kbd> are used to go to the first and last items directly which is particularly useful if there are lots of menu items.

 ## Select All